 Millerton Caves

 Millerton Caves are located by Millerton Lakes and are a great example of a rare, granite cave.
-They were formed by years of erosion caused by a creek.
 Most people simply hike to these caves and peer in, because getting inside these caves requires some serious gear and experience.

 Accessing these caves requires a 2.1-mile hike into the San Joaquin Gorge which was carved by the San Joaquin River.
 The trail is a spur off the river access trail which is identified by huge piles of boulders on either side of the trail.